datarhei/restreamer/wiki/buy-hardware-usbcam.md

 ---
 ######[Hardware Buying Guide](../wiki/guide-buy-hardware.html) > Buy USB Camera
 #Buy USB Camera
 ####A USB camera offers the cheapest entry into the world of streaming.
 We have a few cameras linked suitable for Datarhei.
-If your favorite camera is not present or you already have a USB webcam and want a quick test you can check compatibility with Datarhei on the <a target= "_blank" href="http: //www.ideasonboard.org/uvc/#devices">UVC website</a> .
+If your favorite camera is not present or you already have a USB webcam and want a quick test you can check compatibility with Datarhei on the <a target= "_blank" href="http://www.ideasonboard.org/uvc/#devices">UVC website</a> .

 **CAUTION: Indoor cameras are not waterproof or heated and therefore not suitable for outdoor use.**